Jao-Cardoso/mf-angular-20/README.md

 npm start
 ```

-Feel free to explore, modify, and experiment 😁
+Feel free to explore, modify and experiment 😁